-Special thanks: CDA-AMC extends our special thanks to the individuals who presented directly to FMEC on behalf of patients with lived experience and to patient organizations representing the community of those living with Melanoma, including the Save Your Skin Foundation, and particularly Kathleen Barnard, Dwayne Conrad, Wendy Conrad and Jasmine MacGowan.
+Special thanks: CDA-AMC extends our special thanks to the individuals who presented directly to FMEC on behalf of patients with lived experience, and to patient organizations representing the community of those living with melanoma, including the Save Your Skin Foundation, and particularly Kathleen Barnard, Dwayne Conrad, Wendy Conrad, and Jasmine MacGowan.

-Note: CDA-AMC makes every attempt to engage with people with lived experience as closely to the indication and treatments under review as possible, however at times, CDA-AMC is unable to do so and instead engages with individuals with similar treatment journeys or use with comparators under review to ensure lived experience perspectives are included and considered in reimbursement reviews.
-CDA-AMC is fortunate to be able to engage with individuals who are willing to share their treatment journey with the FMEC committee.
+Note: CDA-AMC makes every attempt to engage with people with lived experience as closely to the indication and treatments under review as possible; however, at times, CDA-AMC is unable to do so and instead engages with individuals with similar treatment journeys or experience with comparators under review to ensure lived experience perspectives are included and considered in Reimbursement Reviews.
+CDA-AMC is fortunate to be able to engage with individuals who are willing to share their treatment journeys with FMEC.